ArdaGurcan/Retrieval-Augmented-Generation/README.md

 A chatbot that enables users to ask questions of a given dataset using OpenAI's GPT models and Weaviate Vector Database

-# Design Decisions
-## Vector Database
-I chose Weaviate because of its scalability and because it allows hybrid search right away which can be used for debugging.

-## Choice of Language
-I chose Python for its ease of prototyping, ease of integration, and strong library ecosystem.

-## Language Model
-I chose OpenAI's GPT family for its ease of use and my previous familiarity with it.
-I used text-embedding-3-small for generating embeddings and gpt-3.5-turbo for chat completions and keyword extraction.
-The reason I chose these models is their cost effectivenesses which was ideal for prototyping.

-## Dataset
-I chose the [PubMed Author Manuscripts Database](https://huggingface.co/datasets/TaylorAI/pubmed_author_manuscripts) as it is small yet big enough for prototyping my use case.
-I used the first 100 entries for testing, as they were enough to exceed the context window of text-embedding-3-small and gpt-3.5-turbo.

 # Implementation
 ## Data storage
 Initially, the `small_pubmed_manuscripts.jsonl` is read into the Weaviate Vector Database.
 This is done by streaming lines from the file and adding them to the Weaviate database, which uses OpenAI's text-embedding-3-small model to convert them into vector embeddings for storage.
 This is implemented in `weaviate-setup.ipynb`.